 Springfield is a relatively large city located in the state of Massachusetts.
-With a population of 153,606 people and 37 constituent neighborhoods, Springfield is the third largest community in Massachusetts.
-Springfield has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 154,789 people and 37 constituent neighborhoods, Springfield is the third largest community in Massachusetts.
+Springfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 A lot of people in Springfield take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Springfield, this fills their need for low-cost transportation.

-In terms of college education, Springfield is nearly on par with the US average for all cities of 21.84%: 18.54% of adults 25 and older in Springfield have a bachelor's degree or advanced degree.
+The percentage of adults in Springfield who are college-educated is close to the national average for all communities of 21.84%: 19.53% of the adults in Springfield have a bachelor's degree or advanced degree.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and African languages.